pavolh01/pavol-bc-master/README.md

 10. If ng build is successful now cordova can be built `cordova build android`

 11. Now everything should be ready to run.
 Now you can start any emulator and run the app with `cordova emulate android`
+alternatively you can run it directly on your device `cordova run android --device`

 12. Everything works?
 Good.
 How about releasing it?
 `cordova build --release android`